Jinnih Beels: Early life

 Beels was born on 8 October 1976 in Calcutta, India.
 Her mother was Indian and her father was Flemish.
-Her mother Amna Khatoon, a Muslim, named Beels after Muhammad Ali Jinnah.
+Her mother Amna Khatoon, a Muslim, named her Jinnah after Muhammad Ali Jinnah.
 Her father worked for a shipping company in Calcutta.

 When Beels was three her mother died after being poisoned by someone who was jealous due to her being married to a Westerner and about to move to Belgium.
 The culprit was known but never prosecuted.
 Beels was placed in a boarding school by her father who, after encountering difficulties as she had no birth certificate, eventually brought her to Antwerp three years later in June 1983.

 Beels was brought up by her father and paternal grandmother in Antwerp and was educated at the Onze-Lieve-Vrouwinstituut Pulhof in Berchem.
 She studied criminology at KU Leuven from 1996 to 2000.
 She also studied diversity management at KU Leuven (2010–2011) and intercultural management at Lessius Hogeschool (2011–2012).